-BMT, also called bone marrow transplant, is the only known cure for SCID.
+BMT, also called bone marrow transplant, is the only known cure for WAS.
 It replaces the unhealthy immune system with a healthy one.
+Blood-forming cells create the immune system.

-The type of BMT that treats SCID is called an allogeneic transplant.
-It uses healthy, bloodforming cells donated by someone else to replace the missing or unhealthy immune system.
+The type of BMT that treats WAS is called an allogeneic transplant.
+It uses healthy bloodforming cells donated by someone else to replace the unhealthy immune system.
 These healthy cells can come from a family member, unrelated donor, or umbilical cord blood.